Before you build the page, determine your audience, offer, and intended call to action.

 What is the purpose of my landing page?

-Once they arrive on my page what action do I want them to take before they leave? (e.g. download a form, fill out a contact form, sign up for a webinar, etc.)
+Once they arrive on my landing page, what action do I want them to take before they leave? (e.g., download a form, fill out a contact form, sign up for a webinar, etc.)

 This landing page does a great job of speaking to the pain of the audience and offering a solution, none of which would've been possible without first knowing who the page was intended for.

 The action that he wants the reader to take before leaving this page is also very clear.
-He wants prospects to send him their address in exchange for a free copy of his book.
+He wants prospects to submit their address in exchange for a free copy of his book.
 This is his objective.
-This is the hook he wants them to bite.
+This is the hook he wants them to bite — which makes for a high converting landing page.

 Now, return to your own landing page and get to work.